Other Useful Info

 School For Innovation

 Whether your child excels in math and science or loves the arts, DMS has a place for him/her.
 For the aspiring scientists, the middle school has a herpetology center, laserium and 500 gallon salt water touch tank.
 For those students who love the limelight, the award winning drama program and student produced television station should create a world of inspiration.
-On top of those unique courses, the school has extensive foreign language offerings.
+On top of those unique courses, the school has extensive world languages offerings.

 APPLICATION DEADLINE: March 17, 2017